 The most sought-after resources for understanding our place names are the people of Assynt.
 Older folk, especially, have an enviable knowledge of names that may not appear on official maps.
 Many others have carried out their own research into place names too.
 Key documentary resources for the information on this site are the Dwelly and Maclellan dictionaries and, of course, ordnance survey maps.
 Local Gaelic scholars put us right with grammatical details, essential to understanding origins of names.
 In particulare Claire Belshaw's leadership of workshops is much appreciated for her willingness to share her knowledge, and her gentle steering to keep discussion groups on track.

-The e-maps on this site are Google maps, and are not as detailed as, for example, the ordnance survey, but give an indication of location.
+The e-maps on this site are Opentopomap project maps, and are not as detailed as, for example, the ordnance survey, but give an indication of location.
 Links to resources are under "Notes" above.

 Please use the Contact form above to let us know of any corrections or alterations.
 Also please use the Contact form if you are able to contribute place name information.